ktsakas/travelclick-chatbot/RESEARCH.md

 * Enable speech-to-text
 * Enable text-to-speech
 * TripAdvisor has a free API, but requires a working link (possible not free alternative is Olery)
+* Linking with Facebook, Twitter, Instagram profiles of the hotel to show info

 ## APP possibilities
 * Text/email hotel (eg. to notify arrival).
 Note that it is not possible to know the users phone number.